 - Click the Update button toward the top right-hand side of the View Control page.

 - Enter a new value in the Risk Treatment Score field and click the Save button to save this change.

 The Residual Risk Score is automatically calculated for each risk in your Risk Register.
 To view the Residual Risk Score for a specific risk, open the risk from your Risk Register (see this article for navigation instructions).

 You can see the Residual Risk score from the View Risk page, as shown below.

 When you create or map a control to a risk, the Residual Risk Score is automatically recalculated (if you have applied a Treatment Score to the control).
-The below image shows an example of mapping a control to a risk, and how the control's Treatment Score impacts the Residual Risk Score.

 - Use the Custom Reporting feature to create a risk report that you can view in your console, or download in a CSV file format.
 See this article for more information.